Analysis | Are Asian Americans White? Or People of Color?

 Borrowing from W. E. B. Du Bois’ color-line metaphor, some racial justice activists have asked whether Asian Americans are “left or right of the color line.”
-How we answer these question bears important implications for movements for racial justice and equity.
-These are also question that we have both confronted as womxn who are a second-generation queer Punjabi American and a second-generation Hong Konger American.
+How we answer these questions bears important implications for movements for racial justice and equity.
+These are also questions that we have both confronted as womxn who are a second-generation queer Punjabi American and a second-generation Hong Konger American.

 Are Asian Americans White?